mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 So that’s [why] the note says, “He cuts off the essential crossing place.”
 Whatever you say – bodhi-mind, nirvana, enlightenment, buddhas – whatever you say, holy or profane – that is nothing but to set up, establish the bottom of the bucket.

-That’s why then Joshu Zen Master is always hooking the giant tortoise, without looking around, [among] crocodiles and hippopotamus and big whales and whatever.
+That’s why then Jōshū Zen Master is always hooking the giant tortoise, without looking around, [among] crocodiles and hippopotamus and big whales and whatever.
 Never.
 Just [the big one], huge.

 #### 36:16